midonet/aomi/README.md

 * 8GB RAM
 * 10GB of disk space

-For multi-node deployments, it depends on your needs, but as a reference you can check [this link](https://docs.openstack.org/developer/openstack-ansible/mitaka/install-guide/overview-requirements.html) .
+For multi-node deployments, it depends on your needs, but as a reference you can check [this link](https://docs.openstack.org/developer/openstack-ansible/mitaka/install-guide/overview-requirements.html) from OSA project.

 ## Software requirements